ThePrintingPilot/Smart-Air-Refreshener/README.md

 * Precompiled Bin files, OR Yaml file if you want to edit/complie it yourself (Via ESPHome).

-**The project is open-source, but please consider supporting us and helping us with feature development by purchasing the PCBs from our [Offical Shop](https://theprintingpilot.com) .
+**The project is open-source, but please consider supporting us and helping us with feature developments by purchasing the PCBs from our [Offical Shop](https://theprintingpilot.com) .
 Thank you!**

 ---